“This is My commandment, that you love one another as I have loved you.” John 15:12.

 Picture what a vine does, it supports the branches, that is to say that the sustenance comes up from the roots through the vine to the branches.
 If you cut the branches off from the vine the branch dies, this is obvious.

-When the branches are properly attached to the vine, they somehow produce fruit, but it is not something they can do without the nourishment from the main plant.
+When the branches are properly attached to the vine they produce fruit, but it is not something they can do without nourishment from the main plant.

 All this is redundant of course, but think, what part does the branch have in bearing fruit?

 Nothing really, there is no thought process involved in the production of fruit, the nourishment is simply received by the branch and it acts out its purpose by putting forth fruit.